Navigating Missouri Child Custody Relocation

 The law requires sending a notice via certified mail because it provides a date when the non-relocating parent receives the mail.
-That is important because of the 60-days deadline the other parent has to object to the move.
+That is important because of the 60-day deadline, the other parent has to object to the move.

 Suppose the party seeking to relocate fails to provide adequate notice to the other parent.
-In that case, the court may consider to modify custody order and visitation rights, order the return of the child, as well as order the relocating parent to pay reasonable expenses and attorneys’ fees incurred by the other parent.
+In that case, the court may consider modifying the custody order and visitation rights, order the return of the child, and order the relocating parent to pay reasonable expenses and attorneys’ fees incurred by the other parent.

 Can a Custodial Parent Move a Child Out of State?

-In the State of Missouri, the custodial parent who wants to move with their child to another state must obtain permission from the court or the non-relocating or non-custodial parent before the move.
+In Missouri, the custodial parent who wants to move with their child to another state must obtain permission from the court or the non-relocating or non-custodial parent before the move.

 Moving with your child without permission can result in severe repercussions and may lead to losing custody or visitation rights.